Freeseer/freeseer/source/contribute/basics.rst

 .. rubric:: Footnotes

-.. [#f1] Depending on the work you're doing, you may want to clone the development branch instead.
+.. [#f1] Your local repo, in this case, will be a copy (or *clone*) of your fork onto your computer.
+         You'll be doing all your work in your local repo.
+You don't need to be connected to the internet to work in your local repo.
+However, you will need to be if you want to push your changes to a remote repo or pull in changes from a remote repo.